-Other Sensors: Returning all the other sensors when responding to peer list requests, thereby effectively creating a complete graph $K{|C|}$ among the workers, creates valid outgoing edges.
+Returning all the other sensors when responding to peer list requests, thereby effectively creating a complete graph $K{|C|}$ among the workers, creates valid outgoing edges.
 The resulting graph will still form a WCC with now edges back into the main network.
+Also this would leak the information about all known sensors to the botmasters.